DMT Azul: International Wrestling Revolution Group (2021–present)

-Azul would makes his debut for International Wrestling Revolution Group on May 5, 2021, now going as DMT Azul.
-On May 9, Azul faced El Hijo de Canis Lupus in a match for the IWRG Rey del Ring championship.
-Azul was disqualified when he performed a Piledriver on Hijo de Canis Lupus.
-Since it's a banned move in Mexico, Lupus won the title.
+Azul made his surprise debut for International Wrestling Revolution Group (IWRG) on May 2, 2021, where he and El Hijo de Canis Lupus won a battle royal to face each other for the IWRG Rey del Ring championship the following week.
+His ring name was also slightly tweaked to DMT Azul.
+During the match, Azul was disqualified for performing a piledriver, a banned move in Mexico, on Lupus, who won the title as a result.